 Call us for help…

-If you have been accused of loan sharking or criminal usury, please contact us at Colorado Legal Defense Group.
+If you have been accused of loan sharking or violating criminal Colorado state usury laws, please contact us at Colorado Legal Defense Group.